Dr. Michael Franquemont

-Consistently and properly brushing your teeth is your first line of defense against cavities, gum disease, and bad breath.
+Consistently and correctly brushing your teeth is your first line of defense against cavities, gum disease, and bad breath.
 But even the most diligent schedule and best brushing technique won’t help if your toothbrush isn’t doing its job.
 Knowing when to replace your toothbrush is essential for maintaining excellent oral hygiene and protecting your long-term dental health.
 Here’s a closer look at why and some pointers to consider.

 Why Toothbrush Replacement Matters